Be a Black Belt in Waxing With the Best Boat Wax

 Step 3: Wash the boat in a water and detergent solution.
 If you can use an eco-product all the better.
 It's safer for the environment and isn't acid-based, so it won't harm marine animal and plant life.

-Once the boat is washed, removed of stains, water spots and any other blemishes, give it a final wash-down with a hose to remove the boat cleaner's last remnants.
+Once the boat is washed, removed of stains, water spots and any other blemishes, give it a final wash-down with a hose and nozzle to remove the boat cleaner's last remnants.
 Then allow the vessel to sun dry (you can use a squeegee to speed this process up).

 Step 4: Use a boat polish to buff the surface to a high shine and use a buffing compound to enhance the finish.
 Any reliable car or marine product will do.